SimoneCff/ThruCorals/README.md

 </p>

 #
-Research and implementation of transforming and classification of submarines images and video via python and Sea-thru Algorithm
+Research and implementation of transforming and classification of submarine coral images and video via python and Sea-thru Algorithm